10 Common Models in Machine Learning

 • Boosting: number of trees, learning rate, and maximum depth, etc.

-• Neural network: number of hidden layers, number of nodes in each layer
+• Neural network: number of hidden layers, number of nodes in each layer, etc.

-After this, we used the tuned values to retrain on the complete data set.
-At this stage it’s not necessary to investigate in most settings, but we show the results of the 10-fold cross-validation for the already-tuned models, to give a sense of the uncertainty in error estimation.
+After this, we used the tuned values to retrain the model on the complete training data set.
+At this stage it’s not necessary to investigate in most settings, but we show the results of the 10-fold cross-validation for the already-tuned models, to give a sense of the uncertainty in error estimation with a small sample like this.
+Even with the ‘best’ settings, we can see that there is definitely some variability across data splits.

-Some may wonder how the holdout results can be better than the cross-validation results, as they are for the elastic net model.
-This can definitely happen, and at least in this case probably just reflects the small sample size.
-The holdout set is a random sample of 20% of the complete data, which is 60 examples.
-Just a couple different predictions could result in a several percentage point difference in accuracy.
-Also, this could happen just by chance.
-In general though, you’d expect the holdout results to be a bit, or even significantly, worse than the cross-validation results.
+Some may wonder how the holdout results can be better than training, which you might have seen in playing around with the models for this data.
+This can definitely happen, and at least in this case, would probably just reflect the small sample size.
+The holdout set is a random sample of 20% of the complete data, which is 59 examples.
+Just slightly different predictions could result in a several percentage point difference in accuracy.
+In general though, you’d expect the holdout results to be a bit, or even significantly, worse than the training results.

-The default importance metric for a lightgbm model is the number of splits in which a feature is used across trees, and this will depend notably on the chosen parameters of the best model.
-But there are other ways to think about what importance means that will be specific to a model, data setting, and ultimate goal of the modeling process.
-For this data and the model, depending on the settings, you might see that the most important features are age, cholesterol, and max heart rate.
+The default importance metric for a lightgbm model is the number of splits in which a feature is used across trees, and this will depend a lot on the chosen parameters of the best model.
+For the table below, we show the top 4 features from the tuned model and values rescaled to be between 0 and 1 for easier comparison.
+But there are other ways to think about what importance means that will be specific to a model, data setting, and the ultimate goal of the modeling process.

 pd.DataFrame({